 The Philippines was far behind the United States when it only had landlines for phone communications.
 If a house had a phone, the owner was well off.
 Most Filipinos had to go to phone centers to make or receive phone calls.

 If you’re old enough, someone will call you a dinosaur sooner or later.
 Real dinosaurs are extinct, just like phone numbers will be extinct someday.
-That day will come when the telecommunication companies let it happen or someone forces them to make it happen.
+The day will come when the telecommunication companies let it happen or someone forces them to make it happen.
 Kicking and screaming all the way, of course.

 The phone companies will use phone numbers to milk us for everything they can get for as long as they can get away with it.
 I’ll be happy when the day comes that they can’t.